NethServer/nethsecurity-docs/threat_shield_ip.rst

 Community Blocklists
 --------------------

 Community blocklists are sourced from community contributors and cover various areas: Ads blocking, Malware blocking, Spam blocking, Tracker blocking, and so on.
 NethSecurity makes them available as they are.
 The type of usage license may vary depending on the provider, so if the use is not personal, you may need to inquire with the provider.

-Maintenance
-^^^^^^^^^^^
+.. rubric:: Community lists maintenance

 Each blocklist is maintained by its specific provider.
 NethSecurity already includes the URLs for downloading the feeds, which are valid at the time of the release.
-However, because these URLs are hardcoded, if the provider changes them, some blocklists may no longer be downloadable.
+However, because these URLs are hard-coded, if the provider changes them, some blocklists may no longer be downloadable.

 Enterprise blocklists
 ---------------------